tuxford/chibios_hw848/readme.txt

 - Fixes in various headers to make some macros compatible with both C and C++.
 - Fixed a regression in the LPC214x minimal demo that broke interrupt handling.
-- Some fixes to the doxygen documentation.
+- Some fixes to the doxigen documentation.
 - More work done on the ARM-CM3 port but it is still not complete.

 *** 0.6.1 ***